 Understanding Light And Plant Needs

-One of the weaknesses of the use of artificial illumination in growing plants has been the high heat generated by incandescent lights.
-With fluorescents, much of this handicap was been removed.
-Fluorescent tubes are capable of giving off more light with less heat.
+One of the weaknesses of the use of artificial lighting in growing plants has been the high heat generated by incandescent bulbs.
+With fluorescent grow light bulbs, much of this handicap has been removed.
+Fluorescent tubes are capable of giving off a high output of light with less heat.